Lis-tik/FLAME/README.md

-# FLAME (FFmpeg Library & Asset Management Envrequirement)
+# Muxon

-**FLAME** is a user-friendly graphical tool for managing media containers and preparing adaptive streaming content.
+**Muxon** is a user-friendly graphical tool for managing media containers and preparing adaptive streaming content.
 The application helps you create and manage projects, organize the working environment, and automate the generation of **DASH** and **HLS** manifests.

 ---